 For a bite out, The Butler’s Pantry in Enniskillen is solid for pastries and lunch.
 For dinner, The Olde Post Inn in Cloverhill remains a favourite for thoughtful, well-executed cooking without being overly formal.

-If you’re here in December, small Christmas markets and community events pop up locally.
+If you’re here in spring, lots o community events pop up locally.
 Nothing huge, just relaxed, friendly and very local.
 Or keep it simple: stay warm, take it slow and enjoy the peace this time of year brings.
 Check out our What’s On page for all the latest happenings.